baudren/NoteOrganiser/roadmap.md

     [x] using mock windows, and QTimer for popups
     [ ] testing the right-click menu on buttons?
-[x] Use persistent settings to be stored, for window's size and position
+[x] Use persistent settings to be stored, for window's size and position [ ] Allow for a different location of the .noteorganiser folder (on SpiderOak
+    instead of home directory, for instance)

 # Library
 [ ] draw vector icons, and use several sizes